The Weight of ADHD on Your Marriage

 One of the best gifts you can give your children is a happy marriage.
 This is especially true if one or more of your children has attention deficit disorder (ADHD or ADD) and has trouble forming friendships.
 Studies suggest that children develop more positive friendships and more successful romantic relationships as adults if they grow up with parents who are happily married.

 Achieving wedded bliss, though, may be challenging for parents of children with ADHD.
 In their study of more than 500 parents, Brian T. Wymbs, Ph.D., a clinical psychologist at the University of Pittsburgh, and his colleagues found that couples raising children with ADHD are about twice as likely to divorce by the time their children reach eight years of age as couples whose children don’t have the condition.

 “It’s hard to keep a marriage on track when you’re managing your child’s symptoms from morning to night,” says Wymbs.
-“ADHD is a chronic disorder — it doesn’t go away-so there’s no escaping the marriage stress caused by parenting a child with ADHD.”
+“ADHD is a chronic disorder — it doesn’t go away-so there’s no escaping the marital problems caused by parenting a child with ADHD.”